 Prince of Wales Hospital

-Accommodation overviewOur five Randwick boutique properties are located in Sydney’s Eastern Suburbs, 7km from the Sydney CBD, 8km from Kingsford Smith Airport and only 2km from Coogee Beach.
+Accommodation overviewOur three Randwick boutique properties are located in Sydney’s Eastern Suburbs, 7 km from the Sydney CBD, 8 km from Sydney Kingsford Smith Airport and only 2 km from Coogee Beach.

-Choose between the newly renovated and trendy rooms at Avoca Lodge, the modern and corporate vibe of Perouse Lodge, the boutique heritage buildings of High Cross Park Lodge and Randwick Lodge, or the modern rooms at The Blenheim Randwick.
+Choose between the fresh and stylish rooms at Avoca Lodge, the modern and corporate vibe of Perouse Lodge or the boutique heritage feeling of High Cross Park Lodge.

 Our properties in Randwick are easily accessible by taxi and by bus.
 For the Sydney CBD, Randwick is serviced by the 373, 377 and 376 bus routes.
 The 372 bus route operates between Randwick and Central Station.